OWASP/www-project-top-10-client-side-security-risks/index.md

 This project will focus on identifying and organizing a prioritized set of security risks for client-side browser code (e.g., JavaScript, Web Assembly, etc.).

-## Candidate Top 10 Client-side Security Risks
+## Candidate Top 10 Client-Side Security Risks

 The current team has pulled together the following Candidates for the OWASP Top 10 Client-side Security Risks.
 After a suitable comment period on this list, we'll produce a complete draft Top 10 later in 2022 for another round of comments.
 Like other OWASP Top 10s, we plan to produce PDF, Wiki and/or GitBook versions of the final document so it can be consumed in the format most helpful to the reader.